aryanreddyV/PURE-and-IMPURE-DATA-Independent-Research/README.md

-AI as a tool- Data synthesis Project: Blackhole Data synthesis PROJECT Researcher and data synthesizer: Vukkadapu Aryan Reddy
+AI as a tool- Data synthesis Project: Blackhole Data synthesis PROJECT The Mind & Executioner behind the project: Vukkadapu Aryan Reddy

 ###THIS PROJECT CONSISTS
 1. 215 PAGES OF DATA collected from AI-as-a-tool by using my own method to extract data.